lqhuang/typed-settings/docs/guides.rst

 Command Line Arguments with Click
 =================================

+You can generate Click command line options for your settings that let your users override settings loaded from other sources (like config files).

 The general algorithm for generating a Click_ CLI for your settings looks like this:

 #.
 You decorate a Click command with :func:`click_options()` which roughly works like :func:`click.make_pass_decorator()`.